Spinal disc prolapse

-Spinal disc prolapse is another name for a ruptured or herniated disc, which also is known as a “slipped” disc.
-These terms all refer to the same condition – a tear or split in the outer wall of an intervertebral disc, through which some of the disc’s gel-like nucleus escapes into the spinal canal.
-It can occur anywhere along the spine, but is most common in the lower back, where the lumbar vertebrae bear much of the body’s weight and support rigorous activities like heavy lifting, walking, and running.
+A spinal disc prolapse is a condition where the gel-like nucleus of a spinal disc pushes through a tear in the harder outer layer.
+This can occur anywhere along the spine, but is common in the lower back, where the lumbar (lower) vertebrae bear much of the body’s weight and support rigorous activities like heavy lifting, walking and running.

-Spinal disc prolapse can be caused by traumatic injury, but usually is related to the slow deterioration our bodies experience through the years.
-With age, the water content of the intervertebral discs begins to diminish.
-When a disc dries out, it loses elasticity and becomes brittle.
-The vertebrae above and below compress the disc, which can cause the gel-like center (the nucleus pulposus) to place pressure on the tough, fibrous disc wall (the annulus fibrosus).
+Spinal disc prolapse can be caused by a range of factors, including injury and the natural aging process.
+With age, the spinal discs can lose water content.
+When a disc is less hydrated, it loses elasticity and becomes brittle.
+The vertebrae above and below compress the disc, which can cause the gel-like center to place pressure on the tough, fibrous disc wall.
 As that pressure builds, the integrity of the disc wall is compromised and the nucleus begins to force its way out through the weakest point in the wall — leading to spinal disc prolapse.
-As mentioned before, a disc prolapse can occur virtually anywhere in the spinal column – whether it’s a prolapsed cervical disc (in the neck), a thoracic disc prolapse (in the middle back), or most frequently, a prolapsed lumbar disc (in the lower back).

-- Localized pain at or near the site of herniation
+- Localized pain at or near the site of prolapse

-- Pain in regions of the body innervated by the pinched nerve
+- Pain in regions of the body where the pinched nerve travels

 - Numbness or tingling in associated regions of the body

 - Muscle weakness in the arms or legs